a-lipson/math/homework/analysis/336/project/sections/activity.typ

     }),
   ),
   caption: [Domino tiling cases.],
-)
+) <fib-tilings>

-We see that there are two cases:
--
--

 #heading(numbering: none, outlined: false, level: 3)[Guiding Questions]

 - Sketch a table of the space size $n$ and the corresponding number of tilings which fill that space.
-  Do you recognize this sequence? #footnote[
+  Do we recognize this sequence? #footnote[
     If you are ever working with a sequence in the wild, try seeing if it is documented in The On-Line Encyclopedia of Integer Sequences (OEIS). https://oeis.org/
   ]

-- Can you write down a relationship that describes how to get the next number of tilings in the sequence?
+- Can we write down a relationship that describes how to get the next number of tilings in the sequence?
+  Does this relationship match the possible cases in the above @fib-tilings?
+- If we have a tiling of a $2 times (n-1)$ space, in how many ways can you extend it to tile a $2 times n$ space?
+  What about starting from a $2 times (n-2)$ space?
+  Could we have written down this relationship by building a recursive definition of the tilings?

 #heading(numbering: none, outlined: false, level: 3)[Extension Questions]

 - What are some other ways that we can build this sequence?
+- If the dominoes come in $k$ different colors, how many ways can we tile a $2 times n$ space?
+- What happens with a $3 times n$ space using the same $1 times 2$ dominoes? \
+  (This is tricky; explore small cases.)
+- More generally, what happens if we change the shape of our dominoes? \
+  What about if we change the size of our tiling space?

 #proposition[
   The number of tiles follows the Fibonacci sequence.
 ]

+/*
 == Color Block Tiling

 Let $h(n)$ be the number of ways to tile a $1 times n$ space with